-Analysis will include the calculation of a Macroinvertebrate Index of Biological Integrity (MIBI) at each sampling location.
-Due to the use of the Hilsenhoff Biotic Index (HBI) and Invertebrate Community Index (ICI) during past monitoring events (prior to the development of the MIBI), HBI and ICI values will also be calculated for comparison the historical record.
+When the MPCA releases the analysis tools required for calculation of the Macroinvertebrate Index of Biological Integrity (MIBI), the MIBI calculations will be performed.
+Due to the use of the Hilsenhoff Biotic Index (HBI) and Invertebrate Community Index (ICI) during past monitoring events (prior to the development of the MIBI), HBI and ICI will continue to be calculated after it becomes possible to calculate the MIBI for comparison with the historical record.
+Until the MIBI can be calculated, HBI and ICI will be calculated to assess the macroinvertebrate community.
+A trend analysis will be performed on the HBI and ICI data to identify significant changes over time.

+A.1.5.
 Stream Water Quality Monitoring